dmason-mlb/testrail-exporter/README.md

 6. Browse and select test suites and sections:
    - Use the tree view to navigate the project structure
+   - Toggle "Load Sections?" to control whether sections are loaded (improves performance for large projects)
    - Check the checkboxes next to suites or sections to select them
    - Parent checkboxes show a partial fill when some children are selected
-   - Use "Expand All" and "Collapse All" to navigate more easily
+   - Use "Expand All" and "Collapse All" to navigate more easily (available when sections are loaded)
    - Use "Check All" and "Uncheck All" for quick selection
+   - Progress bar shows percentage completion during API operations
+   - Status messages indicate current operation (e.g., "Loading Applause Regression Suite")

 7. Choose export format:
    - Click "Export JSON" to export in JSON format
    - Click "Export XML" to export in TestRail-compatible XML format
    - Click "Export to Xray CSV" to export both XML and Xray-compatible CSV files
    - Files are automatically saved with timestamps to prevent conflicts
+   - Export logs are saved in a "logs" subdirectory within your export directory
-   - Wait for the export process to complete (progress is shown at the bottom)
+   - Wait for the export process to complete (progress bar shows percentage completion)
+   - Status messages show current operation during export
-   - A success message will appear when the export is finished
+   - A success message will appear when the export is finished showing "100%" and "Tasks Complete"

 ![TestRail Exporter - Loading Progress](./docs/images/testrail-exporter-load-project-progress.png)